adityakulraj/CEREBRAL---The-Data-Science-Hackathon/README.md

 ### 3. Evaluation
-Your model will be evaluated on the basis of Accuracy,Precision, F-measure and ROC Curve.The accuaracy measure shouldn't be very high as that will lead to an overfitted model.We will run your model on your training set and find out the accuracy measures.**Do not overfit**.Accuracy above 95% is not desirable.Try to keep it in the range on (85-95)%.Your confusion matrix must be prepared from the testing data only.
+Your model will be evaluated on the basis of Accuracy,Precision, F-measure and ROC Curve.The accuaracy measure shouldn't be very high as that will lead to an overfitted model.We will run your model on your testing set and find out the accuracy measures.**Do not overfit**.Accuracy above 95% is not desirable.Try to keep it in the range on (85-95)%.Your confusion matrix must be prepared from the testing data only.